studiojms/angular-pics/README.md

 ## Note

-To run this project, it is necessary to use the backend api (/api folder).
+To run this project, it is necessary to use the backend api (`cd /api` folder).

 You just need to enter in the api folder and run `npm start` (after running `npm instal` for the first time)